-- 7 Select the printer that you want to use with MPS and click on the right mouse button to bring up a sub-menu. - 8 Select "Properties" from this menu to display the current settings for this printer. - 9 Click on the "Details" tab to display the printer's port settings. - 10 Click on the ADD PORT button. - 11 At the "Add Port" dialogue box that displays, click on the radio button labeled "Other". - 12 Click on "Microplex TCP/IP Printer Port" from within this "Other" list. - 13 At the next dialogue box that displays, fill in the host name or IP address of the M208 in the first field. - 14 Fill in a valid TCP port number on the M208 in the second field.
-The choices are 4000 for COM1, 4200 for COM2, and 4400 for PRN depending upon which port your printer is attached to. - 15 Click OK when done to return to the "Details" window.
-You should now see something about "MPS Port" within the "Print to following port:" field.
+- 7 Select the printer that you want to use with MPS and click on the right mouse button to bring up a sub-menu. - 8 Select "Properties" from this menu to display the current settings for this printer. - 9 Click on the "Details" tab to display the printer's port settings. - 10 Click on the ADD PORT button. - 11 At the "Add Port" dialogue box that displays, click on the radio button labeled "Other". - 12 Click on "Microplex TCP/IP Printer Port" from within this "Other" list. - 13 At the next dialogue box that displays, fill in the host name or IP address of the M205/M206 in the first field. - 14 Fill in a valid TCP port number on the M205/M206 in the second field.
+Since there is only one port on this print server model, this will always be 4400.

-16 Click OK to close this printer's properties window.
+- 15 Click OK when done to return to the "Details" window.
+You should now see something about "MPS Port" within the "Print to following port:" field. - 16 Click OK to close this printer's properties window.

-You now have a new network printer which relies on MPS to print remotely to a printer off of the M208.
+You now have a new network printer which relies on MPS to print remotely to a printer off of the M205/M206.